 31. Registration of Interests and Licenses

-Enforcement of interests and licenses
+Enforcement of Interest and Licenses

 31.1 An interest or license in Nipissing First Nation Land created or granted after this Land Code takes effect is not enforceable unless it is registered in the Nipissing Land Register.